monalisamajhi/git_github/README.md

 # git_github
-this is for study purpose
+this is for study purpose.